ember169/pushswap/README.md

 _[Subject (pdf)](https://cdn.intra.42.fr/pdf/pdf/192339/en.subject.pdf)_

 ## Description
-Provided two stacks named `stack a` (a random number of unique negative and/or positive integers) and `stack b` (empty): sort data in a stack using a limited set of instructions, aiming to achieve the lowest possible number of actions.<br><br>
+Provided two stacks named `stack a` (a random number of unique negative and/or positive integers) and `stack b` (empty): sort data in a stack using a limited set of instructions, aiming to achieve the lowest possible number of actions.

 ### Rules
 The goal is to sort the numbers in `stack a` in ascending order with following operations: